In Wild Air

 7 Upcoming

 Did I mention Cipta Gelar released a karaoke pop VCD?
-They did, and I’m coordinating the remix album, the Hitek Lotek project with an assortment of with Australian musicians.
+They did, and I’m coordinating the remix album, the Hitek Lotek project with an assortment of Australian musicians.
 We’ve just finished mastering; launch party is some time in 2017, plus new collaborations to come in 2018.